-Before coming to J-PAL, Iqbal was a Director in the Economic Analysis practice of a consulting firm in Boston.
-In that role, he managed numerous engagements involving antitrust issues, regulation, and strategy.
-Prior to that, Iqbal was a member of the Indian Administrative Service (I.A.S.) where he worked on many public policy issues during stints as a Deputy Secretary in a state government, Director of a state-wide welfare department, and Managing Director (CEO) of a publicly owned company.
-As Sub Collector of one of the largest divisions (county governments), he led a large bureaucracy that managed the implementation of many development programs in the field.
+Before joining J-PAL in 2009, Iqbal was a director in the economic analysis practice of a consulting firm in Boston where he managed numerous engagements involving antitrust issues, regulation, and strategy; and before that an analyst in a strategy consulting firm outside of Washington D.C.
+He began his career in public service as a member of the Indian Administrative Service (IAS), in which he served as a Deputy Secretary in a state government, director of a statewide welfare department, and CEO of a publicly owned company.
+As the sub-collector of one of the state’s largest administrative divisions, he led a large bureaucracy that implemented numerous development programs in the field.

-Iqbal received the Director's Gold Medal for standing 1st in the All India Civil Services Selection test and in the training for I.A.S. officers at India's National Academy of Administration.
-He also received the Dean's Fellowship at Princeton University and the Soundarya Swamy Gold Medal for standing 1st in the college in his undergraduate program.
-Iqbal has a B.A.
-(Honors) in Economics from University of Delhi, an M.A. in Economics from Delhi School of Economics and a Masters in Public Affairs (MPA, Development Studies) from Princeton University's Woodrow Wilson School of Public and International Affairs.
+Iqbal stood first in the nationwide Civil Services examination and also received the Director's Gold Medal at India's National Academy of Administration.
+He received the Dean's Fellowship at Princeton University and the gold medal for standing first in the college in his undergraduate program.
+He has a BA in economics from the University of Delhi, an MA in economics from the Delhi School of Economics, and an MPA in international development from Princeton's Woodrow Wilson School of Public and International Affairs.